jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Copyright and License

 Copyright remains with the original author.
 Do not include additional copyright claims or Licensing requirements.
-GitHub and the `git` repository will record your contribution an it will be acknowledged it in the Changes file.
+GitHub and the `git` repository will record your contribution an it will be acknowledged in the Changes file.

 ### Submitting the Pull Request